swiftlang/swift-evolution/proposals/NNNN-init-accessors.md

 }
 ```

-TODO: define whether macro-generated members are ordered before or after their 'attached-to' declaration for peer macros, or before or after the full member list for member macros.
+Note that macro-expanded declarations are ordered after the attached-to declaration for peer macros, and at the end of the member list as written for member macros.

 ## Source compatibility